Skip to main content

 And that's what we help independent stylists fix.

 Claim and fully complete your Google Business Profile.
 Add your services, hours, photos, and contact information.
-Encourage satisfied clients to leave reviews, as positive ratings help you rank higher in local search results when people look for hairstylists nearby.
+Encourage satisfied clients to leave reviews.
+Positive ratings help you rank higher in local search results.
+Studies indicate that profiles with 10 or more reviews receive 3.5 times more clicks than profiles with fewer than 5.

 Reach out to complementary businesses such as bridal boutiques, spas, gyms, and photographers.
-Cross-promotions and partnerships can introduce your services to an entirely new audience without significant advertising costs.
+Cross-promotions and partnerships introduce your services to a new audience without significant advertising costs.
+A single referral relationship with a wedding photographer can generate 8 to 15 new clients per year.

 Meet Brooke

-I'm a solo stylist.
+I'm Brooke Holland, booth renter and business educator.
 I've been behind the chair for over 10 years.
 I live in blonde and balayage.

 And I almost quit.